arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/the-things-network/the-things-network.md

 **Note**: For devices using the **AU_915_928** band plan, an additional configuration step is required.
 In settings for the end device, under **General Settings**, expand the **Network Layer** options and change **Regional Parameters version** to **"RP001 Regional Parameters 1.0.2 revision B"**.
 Click **Save changes** to commit the new setting.
-Without this change, the device will be unable to complete it's registration to the TTN LoRaWAN network and will not be able to transmit data.
+Without this change, the device will be unable to complete it's registration to the TTN's LoRa®-based network and will not be able to transmit data.

 Now, we need to open the **FirstConfiguration** sketch again.
 To be safe, reset your board and open the Serial Monitor again.
 Once the program starts, it will start asking questions in the Serial Monitor.
 The first one is if we are using OTAA or ABP.
 We will use OTAA, so we can enter a **"1"** in the monitor and hit **"send"**.